RiyaThakur7/RiyaThakur7.github.io/README.md

 |Auditorium Session|Librarian|Central Library|
 |Auditorium Session|Er.
 Lakhveer Singh|CML|

 July 17, 2024, The sixth day of Induction Program.
+First session was conducted by _**Mr. Jaswinder Singh**_, Incharge of IAPT.
+Sir told us that everywhere is science.
+That science should be understanded with meaning.
+If we understand the science, it will become easy for us to learn.
+We will able to understand the concept easily and wil not ever forget it.
+Sir showed many experiments such as rubbing the ballon on the hand.

 ## Day 7